The Latest Donor Retention Trends Show Why Donor Stewardship is a Survival Strategy

 Segment all donors who gave more than once this year.

 Invite donors to join your Monthly Giving Society.
-Offer a small incentive.
+Offer a small recurring giving incentive.
 (Don’t have a Monthly Giving program?
 I can help!)

 In October, test a second push for your monthly giving program, perhaps with a Halloween theme, before end-of-year asks ramp up.

-The Fundraising Effectiveness Project (FEP) report also shows that mid-level donors ($5K–$50K) are among the only donor segments growing.
+The Fundraising Effectiveness Project (FEP) report also reveals that mid-level donors ($5K–$50K) are among the only donor segments growing.
 But they tend to fall through the cracks.

 What to do: